National Weather Service United States Department of Commerce

 Click a location below for detailed forecast.

-A Coastal Flood Advisory is in effect for all Florida Keys!
-Saltwater flooding of low elevation streets and lots is expected.
-Some storm drains will overflow, and some seawalls and docks will be overtopped.
-Boaters can expect less clearance under fixed bridges.
-Motorists should remember that persistent puddles around the times of high tide are almost certain to contain a mix of saltwater.
-Little improvement is expected at low tide in the Upper Keys.
+A Coastal Flood Statement remains in effect for the Middle and Lower Keys through late tonight.
+Minor saltwater flooding of low elevation streets and lots is likely.
+Some storm drains will overflow and some seawalls and docks overtopped.
+Boaters should expect less clearance under fixed bridges.

 Text Product Selector